 Its new recruits were mustered at Salisbury in November 1776.
 Two years later, they began serving as marines, seeing action at the Battle of Ushant.

-In 1782, the Army's line infantry regiments were given county names to assist with recruiting.
+In 1782, the Army's line infantry regiments were given county associations to assist with recruiting.
 The 50th was given West Kent.
 A year later, it returned to its infantry role, garrisoning Ireland and then Gibraltar.

 Its first engagement of the French Revolutionary Wars (1793-1802) was at Corsica (1794).
 It also served on Gibraltar and Minorca, before deploying to Egypt, where it fought at Mandora and Alexandria in 1801.

 In 1804, the regiment raised a 2nd Battalion, which never left England.
 Three years later, its 1st Battalion joined the force sent to besiege Copenhagen.

 In 1808, 1st Battalion landed in the Iberian Peninsula and fought at Rolica and Vimeiro.
 A year later, it bore the brunt of the fighting at Corunna, holding off the French with bayonet charges.

 In the heat of the battle, General Sir John Moore shouted out, ‘Well done, 50th!
 Well done, my majors!’ referring to two badly-wounded officers in the regiment.
 One of these was Charles James Napier, who was commanding the regiment in its colonel’s absence.
 He was captured at Corunna, but later became a noted commander-in-chief in India.